Autoimmune Disease Australia

 FUNCTIONAL MEDICINE TREATMENT OF AUTOIMMUNE CONDITIONS

 The above nutritional, dietary and herbal considerations will assist in supporting someone suffering from an Auto-immune disease.
-To fully heal or put the disease into complete remission a functional medicine approach is required.
 Investigating and identifying underlying root causes of the disease and resolving infections, viral load, gut pathogens, nutrient imbalances, parasites etc. is vital in the treatment of the disease.

-At our Perth clinic of Advanced Functional Medicine we specialise in treating a wide range of autoimmune disorders with great success.
+At our Perth clinic of Advanced Functional Medicine we have substantial experience in treating a wide range of autoimmune disorders.
 Our comprehensive approach uncovers a variety of underlying root causes and allows us to treat the body as a whole rather than just focusing on symptomatic relief as with traditional health care models.

 If you or a family member are suffering from an autoimmune disorder we would love to hear from you, what AI condition are you suffering from and how have you treated it?
 Please write a comment below.